jdswinbank/VOEvent-Transport/README.rst

 night.
 It is at the end of a high-latency internet connection.
 Is the existing VOEvent Transport Protocol suitable?

-This code was installed on two (virtual) machines (hosted on `VirtualBox 4.1.6
-<http://www.virtualbox.org/>`_) running Debian Testing.
-NTP was used to
-synchronise the clocks on the machines (this is not a perfect technique -- to be investigated is proper syncing to the host clock using VirtualBox).
+This code was installed on two (virtual) machines running Debian Testing.
+The machines were hosted on `VirtualBox 4.1.6 <http://www.virtualbox.org/>`_ and connected using a VirtualBox "internal network".
+NTP was used to synchronise the clocks on the machines (this is not a perfect technique -- to be investigated is proper syncing to the host clock using VirtualBox).
 Artificial network latency is introduced using ``tc``::

   $ sudo tc qdisc add dev eth1 root netem delay 250ms